unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/01_entity-stores/X2_data-modeling.md

 Furthermore, the cardinality constraints are enforced on real data at runtime.

 By default, both min and max occurs are set to 1.

+### Default value (optional)

+A property’s default value is assigned if a null value is provided upon entity creation.